propelorm/propelorm.github.com/reference/buildtime-configuration.markdown

 # Build Properties Reference #

 Here is a list of properties that can be set to affect how Propel builds database files.
-For a complete list, see the `default.properties` file that is bundled with your version of Propel generator (this will be in PEAR's data directory if you are using a PEAR-installed version of Propel).
+For a complete list, see the `default.properties` file that is bundled with your version of Propel generator.

 First, some conventions: